I’m Paul Barrón, a Houston-based engineer building things with tech.

 Over the years, I’ve worked at three different health tech startups, and each stop pushed my skills further in engineering, product thinking, and operations.
 Working in healthcare showed me how messy real-world systems can be and how much good software matters when it affects people’s lives.

-Today, I work at the overlap of engineering, design, and operations, building systems that help real people in complex, high-stakes environments.
-And because I’m a former bilingual teacher, I think a lot about how to explain things in a way that feels clear and welcoming.
-That’s why I use this space to share what I’ve learned and what I’m still learning, so others, especially young Latino professionals, can see a path into tech that feels a little more like theirs.
+Today, I work at the overlap of engineering, systems design, and operations, building systems that help real people in complex, high-stakes environments.
+Before tech, I taught for years, which means I naturally lean toward breaking things down in a way that feels clear and welcoming.
+This space lets me do that.
+It’s where I show the work, the process, and the things I’m still figuring out, so others — especially young Latino professionals — can see a path into tech that feels a little more like theirs.